Airfix Packaging Styles – Type

 Boxes followed the styles of the Type 2, Type 3 and Type 4 in approximately the same time frame.
 Additional information on box types follows:

-Applied consistently across the range, Type 2 boxes are easily identified by their vertical stripe.
-The stripe was sometimes multi-coloured as seen with the Fokker F-27 Friendship kit (generally, the colours of the stripe depicted the national origin of the kit’s subject)
+Type 2 box Applied consistently across the range, Type 2 boxes are easily identified by their vertical stripe.
+The stripe was sometimes multi-coloured as seen with the Fokker F-27 Friendship kit (generally, the colours of the stripe depicted the national origin of the kit’s subject).

-The Type 4 is characterised by the new round logo and kit name being in a corner box panel – 1973-197?
+Type 4 box The Type 4 is characterised by the new round logo and kit name being in a corner box panel.
+1973–197?

-The Type 5 featured a full-top artwork – available up to 1977
+Type 5 box The Type 5 featured a full-top artwork.
+Available up to 1977.

-Precision Model Kit – the short-lived Airfix box introduced in 1981, the year that Airfix went bust.
+Type 7 box Precision Model Kit — the short-lived Airfix box introduced in 1981, the year that Airfix went bust.
 Many of the kits seen in the very rare 1981 catalogue were briefly marketed in Type 7 boxes.
-When Airfix re-appeared after its collapse, the Type 7 box quickly disappeared
+When Airfix re-appeared after its collapse, the Type 7 box quickly disappeared.

 Here’s an early box that doesn’t seem to follow any style: